phucbm/gulp-cheatsheet/header.md

 # Gulp cheatsheet

+> This file was auto-generated on {{date}}.

 🔗 https://gulpjs.com/docs/en/getting-started/quick-start/

-Create a package.json file in your project directory
+Create a package.json file in your project directory by running this command

 ```shell
 npm init